fpsvogel/advent_of_ruby/README.md

 Okay, if you *really* want to know all the details, here they are.

-Note: all commands can be abbreviated with their first letter, e.g. `arb b` for `arb bootstrap`.
+Note: all commands can be abbreviated with their first letter, e.g. `arb b` for `arb bootstrap`, and plain `arb` is short for `arb run`.

 - `arb bootstrap [YEAR] [DAY]`
-  - Commits new and modified solutions to Git.
   - Downloads the input and instructions files for the given day.
   - Creates a source file and a spec file for the given day.
   - Downloads other people's solutions, from these repos: